Insights

 We are now entering a new era where brand guidelines must be structured and machine-readable.
 This is a shift from guidelines as a document to guidelines as a system, a queryable intelligent layer of brand context that can be accessed by AI tools automatically.
 In this era, the human read the portal, and the AI queries the guideline API, both drawing from the same source of truth.

-The central problem of Era 2 guidelines in an Era 3 world is what we call the AI Comprehension Gap.
+The central problem of Era 2 guidelines in an Era 3 world is what we call the AI Context Gap.
 Your brand guidelines might be perfectly clear to a human designer, but to an AI, they are often an unreadable mess of unstructured information.
 An AI doesn't understand the nuance of a PDF, the context of a Figma file, or the implied meaning in a paragraph of prose.

 Consider a simple brand element like color.
 A designer sees a hex code like #184F35 and knows exactly what to do.
 An AI, particularly an image generation model, sees an arbitrary string of characters.
 It has no inherent understanding of that color.